le717/PatchIt/README.md

 * Ask for *LEGO Racers* installation path, ensure it exists, and store it as a plain text file in the same folder the *PatchIt!* to be used for mod installation, and to create a completely portable application.
-* Create *PatchIt!* patches by entering the mod's name, version, and creator, and pointing it to the modded files. *PatchIt!* will automatically compress the files into a normal ZIP archive, and write the details to a plain text file ( * .PiP) using the mod's name and version as the filename.
+* Create *PatchIt!* patches by entering the mod's name, version, description, and creator, and pointing it to the modded files. *PatchIt!* will automatically compress the files into a normal ZIP archive, and write the details to a plain text file (.PiP) using the mod's name and version as the filename.
-* Install *PatchIt!* patches by selecting the * .PiP file, confirming the installation, and automatically decompressing the ZIP archive directly into the *LEGO
+* Install *PatchIt!* patches by selecting the .PiP file, confirming the installation, and automatically decompressing the ZIP archive directly into the *LEGO
 Racers* installation.

 Requirements